KhronosGroup/Vulkan-Samples/samples/extensions/open_cl_interop/README.md

 We once again select the handle type based on the platform we're compiling on and if it's a Windows system we set the required security access information before creating two semaphores with `vkCreateSemaphore`.

-With the Vulkan part done, we again **switch over** to OpenCL, where we'll import the Vulkan semaphores:
+With the Vulkan part done, we again **switch over** to OpenCL, where we'll import the Vulkan semaphores.
+The `get_vulkan_semaphore_handle` function is a convenient wrapper for getting a platform specific handle to a Vulkan semaphore.
+It'll use `vkGetSemaphoreWin32HandleKHR` on windows, and `vkGetMemoryFdKHR` on all other platforms:

 ```cpp
 std::vector<cl_semaphore_properties_khr> semaphore_properties{